ancalabrese/beaver-api-go/README.md

 #### How do I get an API Key

-Sign up and get yourself a key at [Beaver.com](https://beaver.com)
+Sign up and get yourself a key at [Beaver]()

 #### How does pricing work?
 We offer flexible pricing plans based on your usage needs.
 Choose a plan that aligns with your data volume and request frequency.
-Visit [website](https://beaver.com) for details.
+Visit [website]() for details.